 circle: we have a business model in which the long-term interests of all stakeholders, including the wider environment around us, are aligned.

 We continue to expand on these ideas.
 In 2012 for instance, we piloted the first totally chemical-free method to combat mosquitos, and we installed WiFi in order

 to assist our staff's IT development and to plug them more firmly into the wider world.

 In 2012 we also overhauled our electricity systems and started reviewing our waste management systems to see where we can improve.

 This process of improvement won't ever stop, and that is a good thing: the key is to continually improve things so as to keep all stakeholders excited and engaged.

-We are very proud to say that in recognition of these efforts, we received the following three prestigious accolades - and we fully intend to continue to show that we deserve them!
+We are very proud to say that in recognition of these efforts, we received the following four prestigious accolades - and we fully intend to continue to show that we deserve them!